How to Host Multiple Go Lang Web Apps on a VPS

 Multiple web apps

-Serving multiple web apps is as simple as adding a new domain to the Caddyfile
+Serving multiple web apps is as simple as adding a new domain to the Caddyfile and

-setting up a new OpenBSD service
+setting up a new OpenBSD service to run that web app under.

 These web apps do not need to be written in Go lang.
 For example, they could be written in languages like Rust, Zig, Swift, C++, or even in C. In fact, we could write the web app in any language as long as it listens on a TCP port and talks HTTP with connecting clients.